BenNolann/proteinLookup/README.md

 # proteinLookup
-A web application for the investigation of DNA-binding protein sites.
+A Python Shiny web application for the investigation of DNA-binding protein sites.

 ### Availability
 https://bennolan.shinyapps.io/proteinlookup/

-### Database
+### Overview
-This application uses the ChIP-atlas database.
+This application uses data from ChIP-atlas (https://chip-atlas.org/) and is essentially a demonstration of the use of an *IGV* browser, *AWS* for data storage and *Shiny for Python* for web-application development and hosting.